 Grimes is an Enneagram Type 7

-The Enneagram Type 7, known as "The Enthusiast," is characterized by a mind that moves at lightning speed, constantly generating ideas, seeking stimulation, and running from the specter of pain or limitation.
-Sevens are the polymaths of the Enneagram—curious about everything, expert at reframing negatives into positives, and terrified of being trapped in suffering.
+The Enneagram Type 7, "The Enthusiast," runs on a mind that moves at lightning speed.
+Constantly generating ideas, seeking stimulation, running from pain or limitation.
+Sevens are the Enneagram's polymaths: curious about everything, expert at reframing negatives into positives, terrified of being trapped in suffering.

-- Independent: She taught herself to produce, refused record label constraints, and pioneered giving away her AI voice for others to use
+- Independent: Self-taught producer.
+Refused record label constraints.
+Pioneered giving away her AI voice for others to use.

-But the shadow of Type 7 also emerges: the impulsiveness, the difficulty staying present with pain, the tendency to scatter energy across too many projects.
-Grimes herself has admitted to "abandoned projects" and described WarNymph as "another failed project"—the trail of half-finished visions that often follows a Seven's path.
+The shadow of Type 7 also shows up: impulsiveness, difficulty staying present with pain, energy scattered across too many projects.
+She's admitted to "abandoned projects," the trail of half-finished visions that follows many Sevens.

 Grimes' Upbringing: The Making of an Outsider

 Claire Boucher was born March 17, 1988, in Vancouver, British Columbia.
-Her mother, Sandy Garossino, was a Crown prosecutor and journalist who championed the arts; her father, Maurice Boucher, worked in biotechnology.
-Her ancestry weaves together French-Canadian, Ukrainian, Italian, and English heritage—a multicultural tapestry that perhaps seeded her later fascination with identity fluidity.
+Her mother, Sandy Garossino, was a Crown prosecutor and journalist who championed the arts.
+Her father, Maurice Boucher, worked in biotechnology.
+French-Canadian, Ukrainian, Italian, and English heritage.

-Her parents divorced when she was young, and Claire was primarily raised by her mother in Vancouver's west side.
-She and her brother Mac were raised Roman Catholic, attending Catholic school—an upbringing that left a lasting imprint.
-"It totally influences everything I do," she's said of her religious education.
+Her parents divorced when she was young.
+Claire was primarily raised by her mother in Vancouver's west side, attending Catholic school.
+"It totally influences everything I do," she's said of that religious education.

-But Claire was never a comfortable fit in conventional structures.
-She suffered from restless leg syndrome as a child, getting kicked out of class repeatedly—a physical manifestation of the Seven's difficulty sitting still.
+But Claire never fit conventional structures.
+She had restless leg syndrome as a child, getting kicked out of class repeatedly.
+A physical manifestation of the Seven's difficulty sitting still.
 This led her to ballet, channeling that restless energy into movement.
-She taught herself piano by listening to Chopin, going through compositions bar by bar—the self-directed learning style typical of Sevens who resist formal instruction.
+She taught herself piano by listening to Chopin, going through compositions bar by bar: the self-directed learning style typical of Sevens who resist formal instruction.

-Her musical journey began with the Spice Girls and Backstreet Boys, transformed into adolescent worship of Marilyn Manson, and eventually expanded to encompass everything from medieval composer Hildegard von Bingen to Billy Idol.
-This eclectic range—refusing to be pinned to any single genre or era—is quintessentially Seven.
+Her musical journey: Spice Girls and Backstreet Boys, then adolescent worship of Marilyn Manson, eventually expanding to include medieval composer Hildegard von Bingen and Billy Idol.
+Refusing to be pinned to any single genre or era.
+Pure Seven.

 Rise to Fame: From Montreal Crack Den to Art Angels

-In 2006, Grimes graduated from Lord Byng Secondary School and moved to Montreal to attend McGill University.
-She enrolled in a joint Bachelor of Arts and Science program, majoring in neuroscience and Russian language—an unlikely combination that speaks to her restless intellectual appetite.
+In 2006, Grimes moved to Montreal for McGill University.
+She enrolled in a joint Bachelor of Arts and Science program, majoring in neuroscience and Russian language.
+An unlikely combination that speaks to her restless intellectual appetite.

-The mythology of her early career is inseparable from suffering transformed into art.
+The mythology of her early career: suffering transformed into art.
 She lived in a crack den in Montreal with no heat, playing raves to survive.
-Her breakthrough album Visions (2012) was recorded during a legendary two-week period where she barricaded herself in her bedroom, allegedly on amphetamines, not leaving until the album was complete.
+Her breakthrough album Visions (2012) was recorded during a legendary two-week period where she barricaded herself in her bedroom (allegedly on amphetamines), not leaving until the album was complete.

-"I remember meditating on a math problem for over four hours, and only snapping out of it when I had to go to the bathroom," she's said of her creative process.
+"I remember meditating on a math problem for over four hours, and only snapping out of it when I had to go to the bathroom," she's said.
 "It's always a good sign to realize that six hours just disappeared.
 To see how time dissolves can be a powerful experience."

-This extreme creative immersion—where external reality fades and the inner world takes over—is the Seven's escape hatch from mundane limitation.
-When she describes feeling like she was "channelling spirits" and that her music was "a gift from God," she's articulating the transcendent states Sevens seek through their pursuits.
+This extreme creative immersion, external reality fading while the inner world takes over, is the Seven's escape from mundane limitation.
+When she describes "channelling spirits" and believing her music was "a gift from God," she's articulating the transcendent states Sevens seek.

 Visions brought critical acclaim and a record deal with 4AD.
-But success brought its own constraints.
-Art Angels (2015) saw her make "a hard left turn"—a maximalist pop masterpiece that proved she could do mainstream just to prove to herself she could.
-The album's polish was itself a rebellion against expectations that she'd remain lo-fi and ethereal.
+But success brought constraints.
+Art Angels (2015) was "a hard left turn," a maximalist pop masterpiece.
+She proved she could do mainstream just to prove to herself she could.
+The album's polish was itself rebellion against expectations that she'd remain lo-fi and ethereal.

 The Mind of an Enthusiast: Grimes' Personality Patterns